RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

  `@target`.
 Effectivily this will provide us access to the remote `SPHostUrl/_api` endpoint (though the cross-domain library).

- Now use can use the same OData syntax that you would use locally e.g. here `/web?$expand=CurrentUser` is used to retrieve `HostWeb` data and at the same time CurrentUser information.
+ Beside the cross-domain library specific you can now use the same OData syntax that you would use locally e.g. here  `/web?$expand=CurrentUser` is used to retrieve `HostWeb` data and at the same time CurrentUser information.

-Goal 3: There's more than one way to accomplish that, but here we simply wrap our code in an Immediately-Invoked Function Expression [IIFE], which you might know as self-executing anonymous function as well.
+Goal 3: There's more than one way to accomplish that, but to be close to the origal version let's wrap our code in an Immediately-Invoked Function Expression [IIFE], which you might know as self-executing anonymous function as well.

 [MSDN]: http://msdn.microsoft.com/en-us/library/fp179927(v=office.15).aspx